Learn more about...

 • suitable job offer from an approved sponsor (20 points); and

-• The job meets the appropriate minimum skill level (dependent on when the individual was first sponsored under skilled work visa route) and any specific criteria detailed in the relevant Standard Occupational Classification (SOC) code (20 points); and
+• The job meets the appropriate minimum skill level (dependent on when the individual was first sponsored under the skilled work visa route) and any specific criteria detailed in the relevant Standard Occupational Classification (SOC) code (20 points); and

-• The individual can provide evidence of English Language skills at level B1, by meeting one of the requirements in Appendix English Language (10 points)
+• The individual can provide evidence of English Language skills at level B1 by meeting one of the requirements in Appendix English Language (10 points)

 Tradeable points (20):